ObolNetwork/obol-docs/docs/int/quickstart/quickstart-alone.md

 Charon is in an alpha state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).
 :::

-:::warning
+:::info
-Running a Distributed Validator alone or a solo cluster means that a single operator or entity runs all the nodes of the DV.
-In such a case and depending on the objective, there not necessarily the need to create the keyshares via a trustless DKG.
-Instead the keyshares are created centrally, then distributed securely to the nodes.

-However, to maximise the security of a DV, a single operator can still create the keyshares in a trustless manner via the DKG, avoiding the private keys being stored in full anywhere during the process.
-Follow the [group guide](docs/int/quickstart/group/index.md) instead for this latter case.
+Running a Distributed Validator alone means that a single operator manages all of the nodes of the DV.
+Depending on the operators security preferences, the private key shares can be created centrally, and distributed securely to each node; or the private key shares can be created in a lower-trust manner with a [Distributed Key Generation](../key-concepts.md#distributed-validator-key-generation-ceremony) process, which avoids the validator private key being stored in full anywhere, at any point in its lifecycle.
+Follow the [group guide](./group/index.md) instead of this solo guide for this case.
 :::

 ## Pre-requisites